ON THIS PAGE

 Allow BGP Peer Configuration Only

-The following example login class includes a regular expression that allows configuration of BGP peers:
+The following example login class includes regular expressions that prevent

 [edit system] user@host# set regex-additive-logic